Looking For An Indoor Playground? 25 of London’s Best

 Clowntown Children Activity + Play Centre | Unit 3 The Coppetts Centre | London N12 0SH

 Discovery Planet is restricted to children under the age of 10 and no more than 134 cm tall.

-The play area is divided into two levels, with swing balls, web climbs, balls and soft mats, a cargo climb net and soft blocks for younger children.
+The indoor playground is divided into two levels, with swing balls, web climbs, balls and soft mats, a cargo climb net and soft blocks for younger children.

 Children can explore tunnels, web decking and slides on the upper level.

-The play centre is on the second level of the Surrey Quays Shopping Centre.
+The children’s play centre is on the second level of the Surrey Quays Shopping Centre.